You Right: Music video

 The music video was filmed in June 2021, directed by Quentin Deronzier.
-The music video for "You Right" was released alongside the album on June 25, 2021.
+The music video for "You Right" was released on the day before the single.
 Doja Cat appeared on an episode of YouTube Originals' Released series leading up to the release.
 In the music video, Doja Cat is in a Greek goddess-like kingdom amongst the clouds.
 She sings about her temptations to cheat on her boyfriend (played by model Chris Petersen) with the Weeknd, who tries to convince Doja Cat into having the affair.

 The music video is heavily influenced by astrology, with Doja Cat and the Weeknd paying homage to their respective astrological signs.
 Doja Cat is a Libra, which is represented by the scales.
 In the beginning of the video, Doja Cat appears with her wig shaped as the zodiac's symbol, as she sings in the middle of a large balance scale.
 The Weeknd is an Aquarius, which is represented by the water bearer.
 When he appears in the video, he pours water from the zodiac's cup onto Doja Cat.